chekanov/FCCPana/README.md

 source setup.sh
 make
 ```
 Can you create the executable "main"?
 If yes, now you can run over Delphes and Full simulation files.
 Put your input Delphes ROOT files to the directory "data/IDEA_DELPHES"  or  full simulation files to "data/CLD_FULL/".

-Here is a small test using Delphes inputs:
+Here is a small test using Delphes inputs (ROOT/EDM):

 ```
 mkdir -p data/IDEA_DELPHES